Please note This is an Australian website

 The 'sets' supply plenty of material for potting up as gifts, goods for barter, or to sell on stalls.

-Since the tightening of water restrictions, I now keep only one variety of Mint, common or Horse Mint, grown in a large pot with the perennial Basil
+Since the tightening of water restrictions, I now keep only one variety of Mint, common or Horse Mint, grown in a large pot with the perennial Basil.
+A sprig cooked with greens of any variety will improve the flavour, and it's handy when a guest requests a herb tea.

 This useful herb needs no introduction, and is an essential ingredient of soups, stews, and pasta sauces.